Combination of Deep Speaker Embeddings for Diarisation

-\item This paper is made based on our previous conference paper \citep{mypaper}.
+\item This paper significantly extends work in on our previous conference paper \citep{mypaper}.
 Compared to our previous paper \begin{itemize} \item Almost all of the combination structures are newly proposed and not included in \citep{mypaper}, apart from the first type of 2D self-attentive method defined in Eqn.~\eqref{eq:consec1}. \item \citet{mypaper} only performed the experiments on the AMI data with manual segmentation, while this paper explores to use both manual and automatic segmentation.
-The neural diarisation pipeline is newly introduced in this paper, although the neural VAD structure was proposed in \citep{vad}. \item None of the results demonstrated in this paper, for both AMI and RT05, appeared in \citep{mypaper} and \citep{vad}.
-RT05 was not used in our previous papers and confirms our main results on another standard task. \end{itemize}
+The neural diarisation pipeline is newly introduced in this paper, although the neural VAD structure was proposed in \citep{vad}. \item None of the results given in this paper, for both AMI and RT05, appeared in \citep{mypaper} or \citep{vad}.
+The NIST RT05 evaluation set was not used in our previous papers and confirms our main results on another standard task. \end{itemize}

 \end{highlights}